Army-Ant/ArmyAntLib_Old/ReadMe.txt

 Using the Java library:
 1. Join the jar file and the shared library file to your Java project, to use the library in Java.

+Building the Android Native Library
+1.

+Using the Android Native Library
+1.

 Using the Python library:
 1. The .py file will be copied to LibOut automatically after build the shared library.
 You can inport the module in .py file to use it.